oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on **Oracle 19c Database CIS V1.1.0 - Level 1 - RDBMS using Unified Auditing for Oracle Pluggable Database**.

-    You will see **Compliance Results** about the target with violations against the selected standard and its score and evaluation date.
+    You will be presented with the **Compliance Results**, including the target's violations against the selected standard, as well as its score and evaluation date.

     ![Overview scorecard](images/cis-compliance-pdbresult.png " ")

      Click on 'Violations'.

-10. In the **Violations** window, you will see Compliance Standard rules for each, Violation Count.
+10. In the **Violations** window, you will find Compliance Standard rules for each violation, along with the Violation Count.

     ![Validate CIS ](images/cis-compliance-rule-violation-count.png " ")